CompuTec/computec-docs/docs/processforce/user-guide/routings/resources.md

   ![Exceptions](./media/resources/resource-calendar-exceptions.webp)

-- In the Holidays tab you can define days on which resource is not available.
+- The Holidays tab you define days on which resource is not available.

   ![Holidays](./media/resources/resource-calendar-holidays.webp)
 - You Can Also button let you perform the following tasks automatically: